Andrejkf/solution_advanced_lane_finding/report_template.md

 The goals / steps of this project are the following:

--   Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
--   Apply a distortion correction to raw images.
 -   Use color transforms, gradients, etc., to create a thresholded binary image.
 -   Apply a perspective transform to rectify binary image (“birds-eye view”).
 -   Detect lane pixels and fit to find the lane boundary.